timmparsons/LC-algorithms/README.md

 # LeetCode Algorithms and Data Structures #

-Markup: Working through different alrorithms and Data Structures found on LeetCode.
+Working through different alrorithms and Data Structures found on LeetCode.